 The generator crafts complex and unique passwords at the click of a button.
 No more struggling to juggle a mix of numbers, letters, and symbols in your head.
 The 1Password’s generator does it all for you!

 The generator is amazing when you change passwords through the browser extension.
-When you update your password on a website, this crafty tool springs into action.
-It generates a new, super-secure password on its own.
+I tried updating a website password, and this crafty tool just popped up and did its job.
+The tool generates a new, super-secure password on its own without any prompting.

 Once you accept, this password replaces your old one on the website.
 Plus, the browser extension also saves this new password in your 1Password vault.
 So, you don't need to worry about remembering it.
 Just sit back, relax, and let 1Password do its magic!